sqitchers/sqitch/README.md

 *   Iterative Development

-    Up until you tag and release your application, you can modify your change deployment scripts as often as you like.
+    Up until you tag and release your project, you can modify your change deployment scripts as often as you like.
 They're not locked in just because they've been committed to your VCS.
 This allows you to take an iterative approach to developing your database schema.
 Or, better, you can